InfinityTools/WeiduModPackager/README.md

 - iemod
 - Windows (`amd64`)

-and uses the mod's own tp2 `VERSION` string as version suffix for the package filenames.
+It uses the tp2 filename as package names and uses the mod's own tp2 `VERSION` string as version suffix for the package filenames.